-It would help if you considered this before even starting to reach out to vendors or setting anything up.
+It would help if you considered this before reaching out to vendors or setting anything up.

 Create an email account specifically for your wedding – “email@example.com” (this is just an example).
 This will help you put everything together in one place.
 Also, manage the calendar for bookings and deadlines.

-When you book appointments on your wedding email calendar, invite your personal email so you can also see them on your personal calendar!
+When you book appointments (like wedding vendor meetings, picking up your wedding dress, wedding makeup trial, and the like) on your wedding email calendar, invite your personal email so you can also see them on your personal calendar!
 Having a separate personal/work and wedding email will make you more focused and organized!

 2. Toiletry & Emergency Bag